SignDiff/Processed-Data/README.md

 This repository stores the preprocessed data for paper:
 <br>[SignDiff: Learning Diffusion Models for American Sign Language Production](https://arxiv.org/abs/2308.16082)

+**Note:** The job hasn't been accepted yet.
+I'm too busy to submit it at the moment.
+Maybe it will be accepted at some conference in the fall and that might be a good time to open up the code.

 ## How2Sign for ASLP

 After preprocessing [How2Sign](https://how2sign.github.io/) dataset, the condensed data set obtained is as follows: